Four workers fired after thousands of Massachusetts drivers got licenses without road tests - NewsBreak

 ( The Hill ) — Four employees for the Massachusetts Registry of Motor Vehicles (RMV) were fired this week after it was discovered that nearly 2,100 drivers were given licenses without taking road tests.

-In 2020, investigations started after a RMV supervisor reported suspicious activity, a source told the Globe.
+In 2020, investigations started after an RMV supervisor reported suspicious activity, a source told the Globe.

 The RMV later determined that since around April of 2018, a total of about 2,100 drivers were given passing marks by two test instructors at the Brockton Customer Service Center for road tests they never actually completed.
-Both instructors, who were not named, and two service center employees were fired in connection to the scheme, the Globe reported.
+The Globe reported that both instructors, who were not named, and two service center employees were fired in connection to the scheme.

-Officials said the road tests will be free of charge for those affected, and those who fail their test will be reissued a learner’s permit and be offered a Massachusetts ID card, free of charge.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Officials said the road tests would be free of charge for those affected, and those who fail their test will be reissued a learner’s permit and be offered a Massachusetts ID card free of charge.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.